-Students should note that their selection of optional modules in First Year can have a consequence on their choice of pathways in 2nd year, since the following first year modules in the table below are required for students entering their Second-Year courses.
-Please refer to the information in relation to 2nd year Module Selection on pages 16-19.
+Students should note that their selection of optional modules in First Year can have a consequence on their choice of pathways in second year, please refer to the table on page 16 for a listing of first year module entry requirements for second year pathways of study.
+Some second year pathways of study have limited places, i.e. quotas, please refer to information describing 2nd year Module Selection on page 22.